hypsterical/quandl-project/README.md

 # quandl-project
 Simple project demonstrating quandl api calls and data manipulation in python.

-Dependencies:
+## Dependencies:
  Python 2.7
  Libraries: Numpy, Pandas, Requests

+## Running the project
-To run the project, first populate passwords-TEMPLATE.py with your Quandl API-Key:
+1. Populate passwords-TEMPLATE.py with your Quandl API-Key:
 QUANDL_API_KEY = YOUR_API_KEY_HERE
 Then, rename passwords-TEMPLATE to passwords.py.

-Next, run QuandlCodeProject at the command line with the following parameters:
+2. Next, run QuandlCodeProject at the command line with the following parameters:
 STOCK_TICKERS, START_DATE, END_DATE
 STOCK_TICKERS = comma delimited string of tickers to analyze START_DATE = starting date for data in the format of YYYY-MM-DD